When betting on darts it’s hard to pick anyone other than the phenomenal Phil Taylor

 The Professional Darts Corporation (PDC) was established in the United Kingdom in 1992, when several professional players split from the British Darts Organisation (BDO).
 It then organised a second world championship.
 While once the breakaway organisation, it is now the top organiser and has many tournaments available for betting for which I provide a short intro summary of each below.
 Note that all of these can be bet at popular online bookmakers such as 888Sport.

 PDC World Championship – This is the most prestigious tournament in professional darts.
 It began in 1994 over a dispute/breakaway from BDO and has been held every year since.
-The venue is Alexandra Palace in London, England and the primary sponsor is UK bookmaker Ladbrokes.com.
+The venue is Alexandra Palace in London, England.
 The tournament begins in December and runs until early January.
 It starts with a legs format and moves to sets at the end.
 The prize fund is a whopping £1,000,000.

 Premier League Darts – This league began on Sky Sports in 2005 and is now the world’s largest indoor sporting event.
 This is an annual league featuring 8-players who compete in a double round-robin format across different venues in England from February to May.
 It uses a legs format and carries a £450,000 prize fund.